News and Events

 Chaucer aims to achieve full compliance with its tax obligations.
 This includes the maintenance of good working relationships with HMRC and other tax authorities, and the safeguarding of our reputation as a responsible taxpayer.

 Chaucer operates in a highly regulated industry.
 Risk management is an essential and embedded part of the activities undertaken to achieve the group’s strategic objectives.
-Chaucer has developed a comprehensive risk management framework and the Board of Directors is ultimately responsible for risk management (including tax risk management) across Chaucer.
+Chaucer has developed a comprehensive risk management framework, with each legal entity Board of Directors being ultimately responsible for risk management, including tax risk management.

-The Directors have delegated oversight of the risk management system and systems of internal control to a Risk and Capital Committee and Operations Committee respectively.
+Oversight of the risk management system and systems of internal control is delegated to the appropriate legal entity Risk and Capital Committee (Board Committee) and Operations Committee (Board sub-Committee).
 Tax risks, along with all other risks facing the business, are subject to Chaucer’s three lines of defence model, which provides multiple levels of oversight:

 Chaucer’s main tax risks relate to compliance and reporting, transactional risk and reputational risk with the tax authorities and other relevant stakeholders in the different countries where Chaucer operates.
 In order to manage these tax risks, Chaucer has appropriate internal controls and procedures in place.
 For example, tax calculations and payments are subject to separate internal review and Chaucer retains evidence of the review process.
 The group-wide internal controls ultimately provide management with the visibility of the review, risk assessment and sign-off of all material tax transactions.
 The internal review system supports the Senior Accounting Officer sign-off on appropriate tax accounting arrangements.
 Chaucer employs external advisers for specialist or complex matters.

-Chaucer’s Head of Tax has regular meetings with the CFO and the Finance Leadership Team.
-Chaucer’s Head of Tax also raises tax issues with the Finance Committee.
-The CFO escalates key tax issues to the Executive Committee and the Board.
+Chaucer’s Head of Tax has regular meetings with the Group CFO and the Finance Leadership Team.
+Chaucer’s Head of Tax also raises tax issues with the Investment and Finance Committee (Board sub-Committee).
+The Group CFO escalates key tax issues to the appropriate legal entity Board.

-Chaucer has a low risk appetite towards tax risk, in accordance with the direction from its Board and senior management.
+Chaucer has a low risk appetite towards tax risk, in accordance with the direction from each legal entity Board and senior management.
 Chaucer undertakes efficient tax planning, for example to avoid double taxation in different jurisdictions and to maintain a tax efficient legal entity structure.